-Creative independence and passionate, unconventional management have allowed him, over time, to learn and develop his own brand of original and unique products, currently distributed the world over.
+Creative independence and passionate, unconventional management have allowed him, over time, to develop his own brand of original and unique products, currently distributed the world over.

 Simplicity, weightlessness, emotion, creative invention and amazement are the fundamental components of each lamp or lighting project designed by Davide Groppi.

-Davide Groppi creations are never conceived as just lights or lamps.
-They come about through the need to give life to something that is necessary or significant.
+Davide Groppi creations come about through the need to give life to something that is necessary or significant.

-Light in the hands of Davide Groppi is a wonderful way to seduce and excite.
+Light, for Davide Groppi, is a wonderful way to seduce and excite.

 He has always worked with a faithful group of collaborators who share his vision and help him to develop ideas and bring them to fruition.

 Over the course of many years of experience, Davide Groppi has developed products and shows in collaboration with companies specialising in design such as De Padova, Boffi, Paola Lenti and Christofle.